 Jobs should not be just a means for survival – we all need the opportunity to thrive.
 Every Portlander deserves to live a full life free from the anxiety of making ends meet and living paycheck-to-paycheck.
 Workers should be paid a living wage and have paid family leave.
 If Portlanders are having to choose between paying rent or putting food on the table, then we know something is seriously wrong with our society and our government.
 New Seasons and Burgerville workers have led the way by organizing their unions to win justice on the job and showing all of us what it looks like to bring democracy to the workplace.

 “No Portlander should have to live

 Create a municipal wage theft and worksite abuse hotline for private and public sector workers.
 City Hall must also take action to fight misclassification of independent contractors and domestic workers.

-Companies holding lucrative city contracts employ thousands of Portland workers.
-All city contracts should be subject to “responsible bidder” rules that protect living-wage jobs across our community.
+Companies holding lucrative City contracts employ thousands of Portland workers.
+All City contracts should be subject to “responsible bidder” rules that protect living-wage jobs across our community.